July 20 - August 2, 2014

 The great books are the seminal works in all the major areas of learning, including mathematics, science, literature, philosophy, and theology.
 In studying and discussing these works, rather than textbooks, students engage firsthand with the greatest minds of Western civilization.
 The great books open up for the student the truth about reality.
 Studied carefully under the light of the Faith, they animate the minds and hearts of students, satisfying the hunger for the truth that makes men free.

-During the first week of the program, discussions focus on questions concerning religious, moral, and political authority raised by Sophocles in Oedipus Rex and Antigone, and by Plato in the Crito.
-The account of the creation and fall of man in Genesis prompts a discussion about man’s nature and free will.
-Kierkegaard’s Fear and Trembling, Pascal’s famous essay on the “wager,” and St. Thomas Aquinas’ proofs for the existence of God all occasion considerations of the right relation between faith and reason.
+During the first week of the program, discussions focus on questions concerning our sometimes conflicting obligations to honor and obey our parents, political leaders, and the Divine — questions raised by Sophocles in Oedipus Rex and Antigone, and by Plato in the Euthyphro.
+The account of the creation and fall of man in Genesis prompts a discussion about the Divine plan, human nature, and free will.
+Kierkegaard’s Fear and Trembling, Pascal’s famous essay on the “wager,” and St. Thomas Aquinas’s fifth proof for the existence of God all occasion considerations of the right relation between faith and reason.
 The great French naturalist J. Henri Fabre argues for purpose and order in nature, confronting those who, like some pre-Socratic philosophers, subscribe to the perennial idea of a godless universe, purely material and existing by chance.

-The second week begins with Shakespeare’s Macbeth, a portrayal of fallen man in all of his imperfection and corruption.
-A look at Euclid’s Elements demonstrates the intelligibility, order, and accessibility of mathematical ideas when they are understood through their causes.
-The curriculum concludes with a reading of Boethius’ classic work, the Consolation of Philosophy, which addresses more fully many of the issues considered throughout the program.
-Classes are conducted, like all classes at Thomas Aquinas College, using the Socratic method of discussion, guided by members of the teaching faculty.
+Classes are conducted, like all classes at Thomas Aquinas College, using the Discussion Method, guided by members of the teaching faculty.
 Class size is limited to 17 students in order to allow each student the opportunity to contribute to the discussions.

 The location of the College is ideal for recreation of all sorts.
 In addition to daily sports, occasional movies, and hiking in the hills surrounding the campus, the program includes trips to the Getty Museum, a concert in Los Angeles, and Santa Barbara for volleyball on the beach and exploration of the historic city.